-Once a year, music fills the ballroom at Vi at Silverstone, a Vi and Plaza Companies Community, where four young musicians bring together their passion for performance and public service to create a memorable experience for the residents.
+Once a year, music fills the ballroom at Vi at Silverstone, where four young musicians bring together their passion for performance and public service to create a memorable experience for the residents.

 The Tetra String Quartet (Tetra) has performed at Vi at Silverstone since the community opened five years ago.
 One of the residents, fond of the arts and a founder of the Princeton Youth Orchestra in New Jersey, discovered them through a connection at Arizona State University.
 Over time, their performances have become standing room only.